Responsibility at CBS

 Responsible and sustainable behavior is increasingly becoming more and more important for companies and society as a whole.
 At CBS, one key objective is to convey values that hopefully enhance responsible behavior in its students.
 But is education at CBS geared towards this objective or is it indirectly equipping our students to support dubious business practices through its focus on profit maximization and utilitarian decision making?
 The Responsible Management Education (RME) survey tries to answer these questions by measuring students attitudes towards (ir)responsible behaviour, their self-efficacy and belief about their ability to act responsibly.
 By repeating this survey after every semester we have now obtained longitudinal data that helps us understand how these attitudes change over time.
 It is hoped that the insights gained from this survey will help CBS better understand what influence its curriculum has on the attitudes of its students and what can be improved or changed to help strengthen CBS’ position as one of the leading business schools for responsible management education in the world.

-This CBS centenary event is organized by Centre for Corporate Governance in collaboration with the CBS PRME office.
+This CBS centenary event was organized by Centre for Corporate Governance in collaboration with the CBS PRME office.

-The expected outcome is to develop a close cooperation with practitioners and academics and shake up the image of banking and financial institutions for the next 100 years.
+The expected outcome was to develop a close cooperation with practitioners and academics and shake up the image of banking and financial institutions for the next 100 years.

-During the day, lectures in different areas within responsible banking will be possible to attend.
-Three tracks will be set up with different speakers and subjects of matter
+During the day, lectures in different areas within responsible banking were possible to attend.
+Three tracks were set up with different speakers and subjects of matter

 – Track I: Banking and the society

 – Track II: Responsible Banking as a business model

 – Track III: Responsible Banking at an Individual level

 Speakers and professors gave their take on responsible banking with individual perspectives.
 Among others, speakers from Finansforbundet, Copenhagen FinTech, Handelsbanken and Finans Danmark attended the event.
 Views and opinions were shared within finance in the next 100 years with subtitles such as: